 Although the symptoms vary from person to person, the usual tell-tale signs include feeling low or distant and withdrawn for a long period, changes in eating and sleeping habits, and anxiety.
 Lack of emotional bonding and attachment with the baby is another significant symptom.

 PPD is treatable with proper care and management.
 The first step towards recovery is to recognize and acknowledge the symptoms.
-If you are experiencing the signs of PPD, it is necessary to seek professional help.
-Postpartum depression can be isolating, therefore emotional and social support from family and friends can benefit you in many ways; it is important to talk about your feelings with your partner and your loved ones.
+If you are experiencing the signs of PPD, it is necessary to talk to your doctor and seek professional help.
+Postpartum depression can be isolating, therefore emotional and social support from family and friends can benefit you in many ways; it is important to talk about your feelings with your partner, family members and your loved ones.
+If you are comfortable, you can also be a part of support groups in which people can share their experiences and how they coped with the condition.

 “At my lowest, I was a robot.
 I just didn’t feel anything.
 I had no maternal instincts for him—it was awful.
 I couldn’t connect, and still, when I look at pictures of him at three months old, I don’t remember that time,” the actor revealed.